 6. Eat complete meals regularly

 Again, sugar cravings can be confused with hunger cravings so you need to keep your body wholesomely nourished all the time.
 When you have the proper nutrition that keeps you healthy and full, the sugar cravings will keep themselves in check throughout the day.
 And our 28 Day Weight Loss Challenge can certainly help with that!
+Check out the recipe from the challenge below.

 7. Include healthy carbs in your diet plan